 by Lindsy Ogawa

-As I continue riding the short and bumpy rollercoaster that has been my education career, I recently found myself partaking in a Pioneer Lab Training in Atlanta, GA.
-Here I was in Atlanta, a former burnt-out teacher who was only recently re-inspired by the possibilities of education, surrounded by incredible learner-centered pioneers from across the country.
+As I continue riding the short and bumpy rollercoaster that has been my education career, I recently found myself partaking in a Learning Lab Training in Atlanta, GA.
+Here I was in Atlanta, a former burnt-out teacher who was only recently re-inspired by the possibilities of education, surrounded by incredible learner-centered leaders from across the country.
 With the turn of the calendar, I had officially gone from intern to new hire for Education Reimagined.
 As the newest member of the team, I had the opportunity to fully participate in the Atlanta training.
 As a culmination of the last few months I’ve spent taking a deep dive into the ins and outs of learner-centered education, this training gave me a greater grasp of the language, context, and emerging sense of distinctions that will allow me to speak more articulately about the possibilities for the future of education.

 Elements in a Traditional Lens